County Officials Remind Residents about Precautions to Take During a Winter Storm to Protect Themselves and Their Families

 The Chautauqua County Department of Public Facilities Division of Transportation will also be out plowing and salting county-owned roads.

 Drivers are required to stay at least 200 feet behind a snowplow.
-If drivers must pass a snowplow, they should use caution as snowplows can create a cloud of snow that can obscure vision and the road conditions in front of the plow will likely be worse.
+Drivers should also not attempt to pass a snowplow as they create a cloud of snow that can obscure vision and the road conditions in front of the plow will likely be worse.

 The Department of Public Facilities also encourages residents to clear snow from around their mailboxes and inspect and, if necessary, replace their mailbox posts to ensure they can withstand winter conditions.
 Mailboxes physically hit and damaged by snowplows will be repaired, but mailboxes that break from the force of the snow coming off the plow will not be fixed.